Navdeep

-Navdeep Pallapolu (born 26 January 1986) is an Indian actor and television personality who appears in Telugu films along with Tamil films.
+Navdeep Pallapolu (born 26 January 1981) is an Indian actor and television personality who predominantly appears in the Telugu film industry alongside Tamil and Hindi works.
 He made his film debut in 2004 with the patriotic sports drama Jai.
-He starred in films such as Arinthum Ariyamalum (2005), Gowtam SSC (2005), Chandamama (2007), Arya 2 (2009), Baadshah (2013), Ice Cream (2014), Dhruva (2016), Nene Raju Nene Mantri (2017), Ala Vaikunthapurramloo (2020), and Run (2020).
+His notable works include Arinthum Ariyamalum (2005), Gowtam SSC (2005), Chandamama (2007), Arya 2 (2009), and Ice Cream (2014).

-Navdeep is also prominent in the television industry, as he finished in 4th place in the first season of the reality TV show Bigg Boss Telugu.
-In 2018, he hosted the game show for film and serial celebrities on Star Maa, Tollywood Squares.
-In 2020, he was a judge on the comedy TV show Adhirindi.
-Navdeep further starred in web series such as Mana Mugguri Love Story (2017), Gangstars (2018), and Masti's (2020).
+Navdeep is prominent in the television industry, finishing as a finalist in the first season of reality TV show Bigg Boss.
+He hosted the game shows Super and Tollywood Squares and was a judge on the comedy show Adhirindi.